OGGM/oggm/docs/flowlines.rst

     @savefig plot_fls_centerlines.png width=80%
     graphics.plot_centerlines(gdir)

-Each of the three divides has a major centerline (always the longest one), and sometimes tributaries (in this case only one for the largest divide).
+The glacier has a major centerline (the longest one), and tributaries (in this case two ).
 The :py:class:`Centerline` objects are stored as a list, the last one being the major one.
 Navigation between inflows (can be more than one) and outflow (only one or none) is facilitated by the ``inflows`` and ``flows_to`` attributes:

 .. ipython:: python

-    fls = gdir.read_pickle('centerlines', div_id='major')
+    fls = gdir.read_pickle('centerlines')
     fls[0]  # a Centerline object
-    # make sure the first flowline flows into the major one:
+    # make sure the first flowline realy flows into the major one:
     assert fls[0].flows_to is fls[-1]

-At this stage, the centerlines coordinates are still defined on the original grid, and they are not considered as "flowlines" by OGGM.
+At this stage, the centerline coordinates are still defined on the original grid, and they are not considered as "flowlines" by OGGM.
 A rather simple task (:py:func:`tasks.initialize_flowlines`) converts them to flowlines which now have a regular coordinate spacing along the flowline (which they will